dague1/dague1/README.md

-Mostly school stuff, but let's see?
+Mostly school stuff, but let's see where the wind blows.

 <!---
 dague1/dague1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.